Overview

 A usable profile usually needs more than a name and base image.
 Before publishing, configure the pieces the agent will need at runtime:- Create or edit a sandbox profile draft.

-- Select the integrations the profile should expose to sessions.
+- Select the model provider, Git connection, and connector integrations the profile should expose to sessions.

 - Add repository or workspace configuration when the agent should work in source code.